ryanalmb/degensport-ai-website/README.md

 ## Deployment

 The site is automatically deployed to GitHub Pages using GitHub Actions whenever changes are pushed to the `main` branch.
+For detailed information about the deployment process, including manual deployment instructions and configuration details, see [DEPLOYMENT.md](DEPLOYMENT.md).

 ## Development